DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 }
 ```

 The middleware itself is contained in the exported arrow function cascade which relies on the `callApi` function.
-The cool thing about setting up a middlware like this is that from our actions that call make use of the middlware, we can set a property that specifies whether the request should be authenticated.
+The cool thing about setting up a middleware like this is that from our actions that make use of the middlware, we can set a property that specifies whether the request should be authenticated.
 Notice here that if the request should be authenticated, we attach the token from local storage as an `Authorization` header.

 Next, we need to include some more actions to call the API for the quotes.